jeftegoes/AwsOverview/Cloud Financial Management/README.md

 - Monitor AWS services, member accounts, cost allocation tags, or cost categories.
 - Sends you the anomaly detection report with root-cause analysis.
 - Get notified with individual alerts or daily/weekly summary (using SNS).

+TODO: DIAGRAM

+## 3.6.
+Cost Explorer API.

+- The Cost Explorer API lets you programmatically query, analyze, and retrieve cost and usage data for your AWS accounts.
+- Useful for automation, integration into dashboards, and cost optimization workflows.
+- Data is typically updated every 24 hours.

 # 4. Billing Alarms in CloudWatch